ezzabuzaid/blog/src/content/blog/The ROI of Attending Tech Conferences for Developers.md

 A tech conference is a great place to find a co-founder.
 You get to meet people with similar interests, share your ideas, and see if you're a good fit.
 Plus, you get to see how they think and talk, which is a good indicator of how they'll perform in a startup setting.

-That is just one goody, you can also find investors, partners, and even customers.
+That is one goody, you can also find investors, partners, and even customers.
 It's all about being in the right place at the right time.
 And let's not forget the speakers, they have a lot of what you need, and they're there to share it with you.
 What they did, how they did it, and what they learned.
 All about the road to success, and the road to failure.

 ### Creating an Open Source Project

 Developers are very helpful, in fact, they're so helpful that they're willing to work for free.
 That's right, I'm talking about open source projects.
 You've probably heard of them, maybe even used one or two.
 But have you ever thought about creating one yourself?

 Starting open source project is not walk in the park.
 It's a daunting task, you need to respond to issues, fix bugs, and add new features.
-And that's just the technical side.
+And that's the technical side.
 You also need to market your project, build a community around it, and keep it alive.
 It's a lot of work, but it can be rewarding too.
 It gives sense of purpose, a way to give back to the community, and a chance to make a name for yourself.

 You can do it all by yourself, but it is not advisable, you need collaborators.
 The journey becomes more manageable and enjoyable when you find collaborators who resonate with your vision.